moxystudio/next-webpack-oneof/README.md

 ## Examples

 In the following example, two loaders are used for SVG files: one default loader, and one loader for specific SVG files with `.base64.` somewhere in their filename.
-Webpack test files against loaders from the bottom up, so **rules with more specificity should be written bellow more general rules**.
-In practice, SVG files with a `.base64.` suffix will be caught by the first (read: bottom) rule, and those without will fallback to the consequent rule.
+Webpack parses the rules sent in its configuration file from the bottom up, so **rules with more specificity should be written bellow more general rules**, as shown in this example.
+In practice, SVG files with a `.base64.` suffix will be caught by the first (read: bottom) rule, and those without will fallback to the consequent rule (read: above).

 ```js
 {